INoD: Injected Noise Discriminator for Self-Supervised Representation Learning in Agricultural Fields

 \subsection{Datasets}

-\parskip=3pt \textit{Sugar Beets 2016 (SB16)}: This dataset comprises recordings of the complete two months farming cycle of a sugar beet field near Bonn, Germany~\cite{Chebrolu2017AgriculturalRD}.
-The entire dataset consists of $123,062$ samples while ground truth semantic labels are provided for a subset of $12,196$ images.
-We generate the instance ground truth labels for these samples by drawing contours around the semantic labels using morphological closure and vegetation heuristics.
-For the pretraining step, we randomly divide the dataset into splits of $110,756$ training and $12,306$ validation samples.
+\parskip=3pt \textit{Sugar Beets 2016 (SB16)}: This dataset comprises recordings of the two months farming cycle of a sugar beet field near Bonn, Germany~\cite{Chebrolu2017AgriculturalRD}. \rebuttal{It} consists of $123,062$ samples while ground truth semantic labels are provided for a subset of $12,196$ images.
+We generate instance ground truth labels for these samples by drawing contours around the semantic labels using morphological closure and vegetation heuristics.
+For pretraining, we randomly divide the dataset into splits of $110,756$ training and $12,306$ validation samples.
 For the finetuning step, we divide the labeled samples into train, validation, and test splits based on their timestamp.
 Specifically, we finetune all models using the first $9,137$ labeled samples, validate them on the next $612$ images, and present the results on the remaining $2,447$ samples.
-We split the dataset using their timestamps to prevent the networks from overfitting and remembering the characteristics of vegetation on different farming days, and instead allow them to demonstrate their true generalization capabilities.
+We split the dataset using their timestamps to prevent the networks from remembering the characteristics of vegetation on different farming days, and instead allow them to demonstrate their true generalization capabilities.

 \parskip=3pt \textit{Fraunhofer Potato 2022 (FP22)}: This is a recent dataset by Fraunhofer IPA which was recorded using an agricultural robot at a potato cultivation facility in the outskirts of Stuttgart, Germany.
 The robot depicted in \figref{fig:curt} comprises a Jai Fusion FS 3200D 10G camera mounted at the bottom of the robot chassis at a height of \SI{0.8}{\meter} above the ground.
 The dataset contains $16,891$ images obtained from two different stages in the farming cycle of which a subset of $1,433$ images have been annotated with bounding box labels following a peer-reviewed process.
 For the pretraining step, we train the model using $15,202$ training samples and validate it on the remaining $1,689$ samples.
 Similar to SB16, we divide the labeled samples into three splits based on their timestamp yielding $867$ train, $169$ validation, and $397$ test samples.
 We make this dataset publicly available with this work at \url{http://inod.cs.uni-freiburg.de}.